 The 2020 Tokyo Olympics will see the introduction of several new sports on the world stage.
-This included sports like karate, skateboarding and rugby, but unfortunately for lacrosse fans their time has yet to come.
+This included sports like karate, skateboarding and rugby, leaving lacrosse fans to wonder: when will lacrosse be an Olympic sport?
+Unfortunately, their time has yet to come.

 Although the Federation of International Lacrosse (FIL) is internationally recognized and recently gained membership into the International World Games Association (IWGA), the International Olympic Committee(IOC) has yet to introduce lacrosse as an Olympic sport.